 If you joke about the rugby game, the “Lord of the Rings” and the Queen of the United Kingdom in New Zealand, these jokes may not end well for you since these three concepts are severe issues for New Zealanders.

 In New Zealand, you can often meet barefoot people on the streets.

 Mexico - Talk, laugh, have fun

-If you do not have a sense of humor, you may not enjoy your trip to Mexico.
+If you do not have a sense of humour, you may not enjoy your trip to Mexico.
 Everyone you will meet in this country likes to joke, and they will fool at every opportunity.
 So smile and joke.
-Mexicans consider people with a good sense of humor as their friends.
+Mexicans consider people with a good sense of humour as their friends.